 Career objectives are a topic of hot debate in the resume space.
 Certain career experts say they're outdated.
 Others claim they give hiring managers a quick glance at your top attributes and experiences.

 Whether you call it a personal branding statement, experience overview, or resume objective, a career objective statement is still relevant.
 That's because a well-crafted objective lets hiring managers learn about your skills, personality, and career highlights from the first look.

-But there are ways to ensure your career objective works for you, instead of against you.
 Let's look at what a career objective is and how to make yours meet today's resume standards.

 What is a Career Objective?